OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-11.md

 ## 1 Corinthians 11:24

-And when He had given thanks, He broke it and said, “This is My body, which is for you; do this in remembrance of Me.”
+And after giving thanks, He broke it and said, “This is My body, which is for you; do this in remembrance of Me.”

 ## 1 Corinthians 11:25